Frequently Asked Questions

 information used in the SMTP protocol when the message has been delivered to

-the ISP's SMTP/POP3 server.
+the ISP's POP3 server.
 Candidates for such headers are Delivered-To,

 X-Envelope-To, Envelope-To or others.
 If the value